akarazhev/java-challenges/doc/interview/arrays_and_strings.md

 ### Complexity

-#### Time complexity

-.

-#### Space complexity

-.
+One way around this is to keep a second matrix which flags the zero locations.
+We would then do a second pass through the matrix to set the zeros.This would take O(MN) space.

+To make this somewhat more space efficient we could use a bit vector instead of a boolean array.
+It would still be O(N) space.
+We can reduce the space to 0(1) by using the first row as a replacement for the row array and the first column as a replacement for the column array.

 ## String Rotation

 ### Statement

 Assume you have a method isSubstring which checks if one word is a substring of another.
-Given two strings, sl and s2, write code to check if s2 is a rotation of sl using only one call to isSubstring (e.g.,"waterbottle" is a rotation of"erbottlewat").
+Given two strings, sl and s2, write code to check if s2 is a rotation of sl using only one call to isSubstring (e.g.,"waterbottle" is a rotation of "erbottlewat").

 #### Hints